the-road-to-graphql/the-road-to-graphql/manuscript/03-graphql-setup/index.md

 ## Interacting with GitHub's GraphQL API

 There are two common ways to interact with the GitHub GraphQL API without writing any source code for it.
 First, you can use [GitHub's GraphQL Explorer](https://developer.github.com/v4/explorer/).
-You only need to sign up with your GitHub account to perform a query or mutation to their GraphQL API, and its a good way to simplify you first experience.
+You only need to sign up with your GitHub account to perform a query or mutation to their GraphQL API, and its a good way to simplify your first experience.
 Second, you can use a generic client in the form of an application.
 GraphiQL is a client that makes GraphQL requests as integration or as a standalone application.
 The former can be accomplished [by setting up GraphiQL directly in your application](https://github.com/skevy/graphiql-app); the latter may be more convenient for you by [using GraphiQL as standalone application](https://github.com/skevy/graphiql-app).
 It's a lightweight shell around GraphiQL that can be downloaded and installed manually or by the command line.

 GitHub's GraphQL Explorer knows about your credentials, since you need to sign up using it, but the GraphiQL application needs to know about the personal access token you created.
 You can add it in your HTTP header for every request in the headers configuration.